Pharmaceuticals

 Otsuka Pharmaceutical has implemented the Otsuka Global Patient Access Support Policy to improve patient access to medical care.
 This includes the introduction of the Otsuka Patient Assistance Program using Iclusig tablets for patients with certain types of leukemia in Asian countries and regions.
 The program provides financial support for pharmaceuticals and in other ways to patients who cannot afford medical care due to insufficient insurance reimbursement or other financial reasons.

-Initiatives to Expand Access to Tuberculosis Drug DELTYBA
+Initiatives to Expand Access to Antituberculosis Drug Delamanid

 Eradicating tuberculosis is still a major challenge worldwide.
-In support of that effort, Otsuka has been working to expand access to DELTYBA, and since 2016 has shipped enough doses to treat more than 40,000 cases.
+To support this work, Otsuka has been increasing access to delamanid, and since 2014 we have shipped enough doses to treat more than 100,000 people.

 • Access programs implemented by countries and public international organizations